BertyBasset/SynthCustomControls/README.md

 ![Labels](https://raw.githubusercontent.com/BertyBasset/SynthCustomControls/54ac4981b8765df77da2975dacf21525f93b54a7/ReadmeImages/AnnotationsLabel.png)

 ### Images
 `AnnotationMode` is set to `Images`.
 In this setting, rather than displaying text labels, image icons are displayed at the Tick Positions.
+Again, this is meant mainly for when the knob is in snapping mode and a few number of options have been specified by the `NumPositions` property.
+Relative or absolute image filenames are passed by setting the `Annotations` `List<String>` property.
+If fewer images have been specified than of `NumPositions`, then nothing is displayed for those Tick Positions lacking an image.
+Personal preference, but `ShowTick` is probably best set to `false` when displaying images.

 ## Caption

 ### CaptionBold

+## Notes

 ## Full Property List